Different Types Of Yellow Jackets That Sting

-Yellow Jackets are one of the best known wasps in Eastern Michigan, as well as the least liked.
+Yellow Jackets are one of the best-known wasps in Michigan, as well as the least liked.
 This is because yellow jackets are dangerous and are responsible for the majority of all insect stings.
-They inject a venomous fluid under the skin.
-They have a smooth stinger allowing them to sting as much as they want.
-Yellow Jacket stings can be very painful.
-Between the spring and fall we find ourselves in close contact with them because they nest in and around our homes.
-Another reason is because they’re attracted to many of the foods we enjoy eating outdoors.
+They inject venomous fluid under the skin.
+Yellow Jackets have a smooth stinger allowing them to sting as much as they want.
+These stings can be very painful.
+Between the spring and fall, we find ourselves in close contact with them because they nest in and around our homes.
+Another reason is that they’re attracted to many of the foods we enjoy eating outdoors.

 Yellow Jackets are among the smallest of the stinging pests.
 A typical yellow jacket worker is about 0.5 inches (12mm) long with the queen being larger, around 0.75 inches (19mm).
 They are black and yellow with alternating bands on the abdomen.
 The yellow jacket is frequently confused with the paper wasp; they are similar in size and have black and yellow markings.

 Yellow Jacket colonies are annual with only inseminated queens produced in the later summer months.
 These new queens try and survive over the cold winter months by leaving their nest in the fall and seeking shelter in areas such as hollow longs, inside stumps, attics, and soil cavities.